xhu23/Project2/weekday_is_tuesday.md

 Here, I pick bagged tree as preferred approach.
 The model training and tuning is based on [**Cross-validation**](https://en.wikipedia.org/wiki/Cross-validation_\(statistics\)#:~:text=Cross%2Dvalidation%2C%20sometimes%20called%20rotation,to%20an%20independent%20data%20set.).
-This method first split the whole dataset into k folds (here I pick 10).
+This method first splits the whole dataset into k folds (here I pick 10).
 Then, it trains model using 9 folds of data and tuning with 1 remaining fold of data.
 With inherent cross validation, The CV method will make very good use of existing data, and have relatively good result.

 ``` r
 library(caret)